Built for the operator who can't afford a leak — or a hallucination.

 - Approval audit.
 Every approval is logged with approver identity, scope, and any limits.
 Structured logging is captured during the design-partner pilot; SIEM streaming (Splunk HEC, Elastic, Datadog) lands with production hardening, post-pilot.

 - Kill switch.
-The Admin Portal is designed to expose a per-workflow disable that immediately pauses Major Tom from generating recommendations on the affected workflow.
+The Admin Portal is designed to expose a per-workflow disable that immediately pauses The Captain from generating recommendations on the affected workflow.
 Implementation completes during the design-partner pilot.

 What we won't do with your data or your team.